hanjingo/doc/SYSTEM_DESIGN/proxy.md

 ## Proxy Server

 A proxy server acts as an intermediary between client devices and servers, facilitating communication through forwarding requests and responses.
-It intercepts traffic between client and destination, offering several functionalities to enhance overall network performance, protection, and privacy.
+It intercepts traffic between the client and destination, offering several functionalities to enhance overall network performance, protection, and privacy.

 ![proxy_server](res/proxy_server.png)